-Acoustic Cities: Beirut-London is a collection of works artists and scholars from Lebanon and the UK.
-It is a collaboration between: Institute for Global Prosperity, UCL; the RELIEF Centre; Recomposing the City; Theatrum Mundi; and Optophono.
+Acoustic Cities: London-Beirut is a collection of works by artists and scholars from Lebanon and the UK.
+It is a collaboration between the Institute for Global Prosperity, University College London (UCL); the RELIEF Centre; Recomposing the City; Theatrum Mundi; and Optophono.

-The works offer listeners ways of hearing the richness of their acoustic environments, and language to challenge its problems.
-In doing so, they will help to frame sound as a shared concern and a shared resource to design and to benefit from.
+The works offer listeners ways of hearing the richness of their acoustic environments and language to challenge its problems.
+In doing so, they help to frame sound as a shared concern and a shared resource to design and to benefit from.

-This event is co-presented by Optophono, the Institute for Global Prosperity, UCL, the RELIEF Centre, and Theatrum Mundi.
+This event is co-presented by the RELIEF Centre, the Institute for Global Prosperity, Optophono, and Theatrum Mundi.

 Artists in this edition include: Nathalie Harb, Merijn Royaards, Chrissy Stirling, Nadim Mishlawi, Mhamad Safa, Youmna Saba, Omaya Malaeb, Joan Baz, John Bingham-Hall, Gerard Gormley, and Gascia Ouzounian.